brook5407/42KL_NetPractice/README.md

 ## 🚀 Content

-### ❗️Important Concepts

 When you configure the TCP/IP protocol on a computer, the TCP/IP configuration settings require:
 - [An IP address](#ip-addresses-networks-and-hosts)
 - [A subnet mask](#subnet-mask)
 - [A default gateway](#default-gateways)

-### Important Information

-The first IP address of the subnet is the address of the network.

-The last IP address of the subnet is the broadcast.

-IP addresses of neighboring networks must not overlap.

-IP-addresses for communication with itself:
-- from 127.0.0.1 to 127.255.255.254.
-Private IP addresses (without access to the Internet):
-- from 10.0.0.0 to 10.255.255.255
-- from 172.16.0.0 to 172.31.255.255
-- from 192.168.0.0 to 192.168.255.255.
-Other IP addresses are public (with access to the Internet).
-In the routing table, default or 0.0.0.0/0 matches everything.
-The router has a different mask for each subnet.

 IP addresses: Networks and hosts
 ---